 Ground phase indications are a doubled edged sword.
 Higher numbers simply mean predominately ferrous (iron) such as black sands / magnetite.
 Lower numbers simply mean less iron and/or predominately conductive nonferrous (not of iron) content, such as gold per ton of rock.
 So in a dry wash, outcropping, or vein, a shift in either direction (higher or lower numbers) may be of interest.
 For example a black sand streak may have a lot of flour gold at one end.
 It will indicate a high ground phase number on the end without the flour gold, and a lower ground phase on the end with the flour gold.
 The same applies to veins or an outcropping.
 It is the change that brings about the interest more so than if it is either high iron (high number) or high conductive (lower numbers).

-Knowing that the ground is high iron (magnetite), outlining black sand pockets, and checking veins for consistency (change), and comparing rock samples for possible assay, are the common uses of ground phase.
-Again, change is of the most interesting, not direction.
+Knowing that the ground is high iron (magnetite), outlining black sand pockets (the likely area gold will be found), checking veins for consistency (change), and comparing rock samples for possible assay, are the common uses of ground phase.
+Again, change is of the most interesting, more so than the direction of the change.